edgedb/easy-edgedb/chapter9/index.md

 };
 ```

-And since we have a lot of `Crewman` types already inserted, we can easily use the `UPDATE` and `SET` syntax on all of them if we assume they all died at the same time (or if being super precise doesn't matter).
+And since we have a lot of `Crewman` objects already inserted, we can easily use the `UPDATE` and `SET` syntax on all of them if we assume they all died at the same time (or if being super precise doesn't matter).

 Since `cal::local_date` has a pretty simple YYYYMMDD format, the easiest way to use it in an insert would be just casting from a string: